 Euronav's Q1 profit gets boost from freight rates, Ukraine war

-"The conflict in Ukraine has driven considerable dislocation in tanker market freight patterns as sanctions and so-called self-sanctioning by market participants has driven ton-mile growth," the group's chief executive Hugo De Stoop said in an earnings statement.
+"The conflict in Ukraine has driven considerable dislocation in tanker market freight patterns as sanctions and so-called self-sanctioning by market participants has driven ton-mile growth," Chief Executive Officer Hugo De Stoop said in a statement.

 (Reporting by Federica Mileo and Dagmarah Mackos; editing by Milla Nissi)